Introductory Tutorial

 >>> # Calculate the fidelity between `rho` and `sigma`

 There are a number of other metrics one can compute on two density matrices including the trace norm, trace distance.
 These and others are also available in toqito.
-For a full list of distance metrics one can compute on quatum states, consult the docs.
+For a full list of distance metrics one can compute on quantum states, consult the docs.

 Channels